z3r0zh0u/Gost/README.md

 # Gost
  Helper scripts for GoLang binary analysis
+ Tested with Go 1.17